Nathan-Sanglier/M2MO-ML-Finance/README.md

 # Project: Deep Parametric PDE Method

 ## Overview
 This project contains a discussion and a toy implementation of the method presented in the research paper "[<i>The deep parametric PDE method and applications to option pricing</i>](https://doi.org/10.1016/j.amc.2022.127355)" of K. Glau and L. Wunderlich.
 We solve the problem of pricing a European basket put (and call) option for $d=2$ assets, based on a highway neural network.
 A short summary of our work, used for our project defense, is available in the file [slides](slides.pdf).
-The folders [backup_models](backup_models/) and [others](others/) contain the backup of the models in ase of bad ùanipulations, as well as the figures used in our oral defence and report.

 ## Features
 - Implementation of a highway neural network using `keras` and `tensorflow`.